ultimate-pa/hanfor/documentation/docs/usage/workflow.md

 REQ3,constraint1 always holds,requirement
 REQ4,constraint2 never holds,requirement
 REQ6,constraint1 and constraint2 never hold at the same time,requirement
-REQ7,if var1 = True then var3 = True,requirement
+REQ7,if var1 = True then var3 = 0,requirement
-REQ8,if var1 = True then var3 = False,requirement
+REQ8,if var1 = True then var3 = 1,requirement
 ```

 ### Time for a new revision.